wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO 1.8.0 =
+- Made some improvements so the available payment methods are shown correctly to the affiliate

 = 1.7.9 =
 - Fixed a bug in the WooCommerce integration where the plugin was awarding commission for "Pending" state.
 Now commission is only awarded when an order is set to "processing" or "completed" state.
 - Moved the 3rd party integration hooks into the plugin constructor.